LEEJUNB/20210326_DataAnalysis/README.md

 In this project, we start with basic data analysis and then we start with actual data analysis using public data.

+## Start this project..
+1. git clone
+2. Download the data file from url in cell 1.
+3. Cell > Run All

 ## This project goes through the next step.
 1. Public Data Analysis
 - Apartment